fredemmott/fredemmott.github.io/blog/_posts/2022-05-31-in-game-overlays.markdown

 * Microsoft [Detours]
 * [MinHook]

-Previously, Detours's free version was severely limited - however it is now entirely open source, incluing x64 support.
+Previously, Detours's free version was severely limited - however it is now entirely open source, including x64 support.
 These libraries do the vast majority of the heavy lifting of rewriting the functions, and a library is practically essential for doing this kind of work in a reliable way.

 ### Problems